Skip to Main Content

 6. Organize your datasets with standard and non-proprietary data formats, sensible and consistent file naming conventions, and version control.
 See Data formats and organizing.

-7. Remember to Register your datasets in Haris
+7. Remember to Register (meta)data in Haris

 FAIR data principles

-The FAIR data principles, formulated by Force11, are the guiding principles on how to make data truly open.
-FAIR is the acronym for "findable, accessible, interoperable, and reusable":
+The FAIR data principles are the guiding principles on how to make data truly open.
+FAIR can be formularized as “Findable + Accessible + Interoperable = Reusable.”

 FAIR data principles and metadata

+The FAIR data principles are mainly about metadata which appears in almost all the FAIR principles.
 It is recommended to use the Fairdata services offered by the Ministry of Education and Culture and CSC.
 The services include:

-• IDA, Research Data Storage – Secure storage for research data.
+• IDA, research data storage – secure storage for research data.

-• DPS, Digital Preservation Service for Research Data – Reliable preservation of digital information for decades or even centuries.
+• DPS, Digital Preservation Service for Research Data – reliable preservation of digital information for decades or even centuries.

 More information, see: